nmshd/documentation/_docs_integrate/share-attribute-with-peer.md

 ## What's next?

-Take a look at our [Integration example]({% link _docs_integrate/integration-example.md %}) if you want to see how an Identity shares an own Attribute with a peer in the context of a larger process.
-Also note that it is not only possible to share your own Attribute with a peer, but you can also request to read an Attribute from a peer.
+Take a look at our [Integration example]({% link _docs_integrate/integration-example.md %}) if you want to see how an Identity shares an Attribute with a peer in the context of a larger process.
+Also note that it is not only possible to share your Attribute with a peer, but you can also request to read an Attribute from a peer.
 Consult the [Read Attribute from peer]({% link _docs_integrate/read-attribute-from-peer.md %}) guide for this.